 Experience a night at the theater

 Without leaving Midtown Manhattan, now it's time to dress up and enjoy the Broadway neighborhood in style.
 This place is full of lights and theaters and has become one of the most cultural streets in the city.
 All along the avenue, there are a multitude of Broadway musicals and plays with an international flair.

-Day 3: Revisit the city's history in lower Manhattan
+Day 3: Revisit the history of the city in lower Manhattan

-For this day, let's stop a little to know the history of the city and its most emblematic places of the last time.
-From a tour of Ellis Island to the arrival at the memorial that marked the entire 21st century with the twin towers, passing by the unique Statue of Liberty.
+For this day, let's pause a bit to learn about the city's history and its most iconic landmarks of recent times.
+From a tour of Ellis Island to the arrival at the memorial that marked the entire 21st century with the twin towers, passing by the incomparable Statue of Liberty.

 Visit the Statue of Liberty